3nigm4/99BottlesCsharp/README.md

 * remove the `[Ignore]` annotation from the next test __(this simulates writing the next test)__

 Repeat the above until no tests are skipped, and you’ve written code to pass each one.
 Work on this task for 30 minutes.
-The vast majority of folks __do not__ finish in 30 minutes, but it’s useful, for later comparison purposes, to record how far you got.
+The __vast majority of folks do not finish in 30 minutes__, but it’s useful, for later comparison purposes, to record how far you got.
 Even if you can’t force yourself to stop at that point, take a break at 30 minutes and save your code.